iExecBlockchainComputing/documentation/for-developers/go-to-production.md

 ### Backup your secrets

 {% hint style="warning" %}
 For these reasons, secrets can be lost at any time, with or without notice.
 Always keep a local copy of your secrets.
-Nobody even iExec will be able to restore them.
+Nobody, even iExec, will be able to restore them.
 {% endhint %}